data2intelligence/SpaCET/README.md

 SpaCET is an R package desighed for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions within the tumor microenvironment.
-In a nutshell, SpaCET first infers cancer cell abundance through integrating a gene pattern dictionary of common malignancies.
+In a nutshell, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
 SpaCET then employs a constrained linear regression model to calibrate local tissue densities and determine stromal and immune cell lineage fractions based on a comprehensive non-malignant cell atlas.
 Furthermore, SpaCET has the